Minnesota Department of Transportation

 Stakeholders who participated in MnDOT’s 2013 Statewide Bicycle Planning Study identified connecting destinations as their most significant concern for statewide bicycle travel.
 Participants identified priority corridors to use for bicycle travel to and between Minnesota cities.
 The proposed routes were developed based on comments from a cross-section of people statewide and are illustrated in Minnesota’s Statewide Bicycle System Plan (PDF) (see Figure 1, State Bikeway Network Priority Corridors; page 33).
 The high priority corridors are the first corridors in the developing State Bikeway Network that MnDOT will consider for infrastructure improvements and future state bikeway designation.

-MnDOT has designated two U.S. bicycle routes:
+MnDOT has designated three U.S. bicycle routes:

 1. North Star Route (USBR 41) in 2016